 Imprecision is especially troublesome with respect to "discrimination" and "harassment."
 These poorly defined terms easily invade the First Amendment.
 Their definitions "begin with the speaker's intentions" and consequently, "regulation extends to simple offensive acts" beyond the requirements for federal anti-harassment liability.
-Greenberg, \77.
+Greenberg, 593 F.Supp.
+3d at 211.
 Attorneys do not cease to be citizens but retain the same First Amendment rights as all others.
-As this Circuit explained, "we cannot turn a blind eye to the First Amendment implications" when laws against "harassment" regulate expression, no matter how "detestable the views expressed may be."
+As the Third Circuit explained in an earlier case, "we cannot turn a blind eye to the First Amendment implications" when laws against "harassment" regulate expression, no matter how "detestable the views expressed may be."
 Saxe v.
 State Coll.
 Area Sch.
 Dist., 240 F.3d 200, 206 (3d Cir.
 2001) (Alito, J.).
-The government's allegedly "compelling" interest in eliminating "discrimination" relies on "amorphous justifications untethered to attorneys or Pennsylvania or any of the contexts listed in the Amendments."
-Greenberg, \85.
+The government's "compelling" interest in allegedly eliminating "discrimination" relies on "amorphous justifications untethered to attorneys or Pennsylvania or any of the contexts listed in the Amendments."
+Greenberg, 593 F.Supp.
+3d at 214.
 These "broad strokes" have a "corrosive effect" on the Constitution's ability to protect individual rights and to restrain "popular movements that seek to limit those rights."
-Id., \86.
+Id. at 214.